Power Analysis

 Toggle between hypothesis types to see how rejection regions and power change.

 Superiority tests whether the treatment is better than the control.
 Non-inferiority tests whether the treatment is no worse than the control by more than a specified margin.
-Equivalence tests whether the treatment and control are within a margin of each other.
-The choice affects sample size and how results are interpreted.
+Both are offered here, alongside a two-sided test for any difference, and the choice affects sample size and how results are interpreted.
+Equivalence, which tests whether treatment and control sit within a margin of each other in both directions, is explained here for context but is not currently offered by the platform.